Phulgran

 Phulgran is a village and union council situated in the Islamabad Capital Territory of Pakistan.
 Its geographical coordinates are 33° 45' 0" North, 73° 13' 0" East and its original name (with diacritics) is Phulgrān.
+The village of Phulgran contains a 400-year-old haveli owned by elders of the Dhund tribe.

 The jurisdiction of Phulgran includes the following towns: